 By and large, the mine tunnels yield relatively ordinary finds that cast the legends about abundant quantities of mithral and other precious materials into doubt.
 Salt and coal are the most prevalent substances found in the mine.
 Though still valuable in their own right, their worth pales in comparison to the mountain's namesake.
 The current inhabitants liberally use both materials in their daily lives.
 They extract the minerals from the surrounding stone and load their treasures onto the untended mine cart in the easternmost tunnel.
-The dwarves never enter area M7A and area M7B.
-A PC who succeeds on a DC 15 Survival check or Perception check notices that no dwarven tracks lead into either area.
+The dwarves never enter Area M7A and Area M7B.

 In spite of their allegiance to Dwer-Bokham, his minions still occupy some of their time scratching stones from the mountain's rich deposits.
 There is a 40% chance of encountering 2 infused dwarves every 30 minutes spent in the area.
-The devoted miners are somewhat distracted by the dreams of riches or the task at hand; therefore, these individuals suffer a -2 circumstance penalty on Perception checks.
-They also make no effort to conceal their presence.